smnorris/bcfishpass/_sources/06_data_dictionary.rst.txt

 ============================

 Point locations of subsurface flow derived from the FWA stream network (``where edge_type in (1410, 1425)``).
-Features determined to be passable by expert/local input are not included.
+Note that *all* locations of subsurface flow are included, not just those used in the included modelling.

 .. csv-table::
    :file: tables/freshwater_fish_habitat_accessibility_model/barriers_subsurface_flow.csv